-As Lee Metters, Group Business Development Director, Domino Printing Sciences, explains, traceability and transparency require little more than a humble, serialised code – the vital link that joins a product to its online data, provenance, and history.
-Moreover, organisations can use the data afforded by serialisation to achieve much more than compliance.
+As Lee Metters, Group Business Development Director, Domino Printing Sciences, explains, traceability and transparency require little more than a humble, serialized code – the vital link that joins a product to its online data, provenance, and history.
+Moreover, organizations can use the data afforded by serialization to achieve much more than compliance.

 Spotlight on security

 The last decade has seen a marked increase in the number of governments and regulators requiring a greater and more stringent exchange of data to protect patient and consumer safety.
-Often this is achieved via 2D codes and serialisation – assigning an individualised or variable code to items so that they can be uniquely identified, tracked, and traced throughout their lifetime.
+Often this is achieved via 2D codes and serialization – assigning an individualized or variable code to items so that they can be uniquely identified, tracked, and traced throughout their lifetime.

 Supply chain opportunity

 Typically, compliance obligations come at a cost to brands, with little commercial gain.
-While the prospect of new regulatory serialisation requirements might, therefore, seem daunting, the reality is that the serialisation of products can provide significant benefits to brands.
+While the prospect of new regulatory serialization requirements might, therefore, seem daunting, the reality is that the serialization of products can provide significant benefits to brands.
 For instance, enabling visibility on how products move through supply chains.